qskg8/ETH-violent-mnemonic-collision/README.md

-##User Manual
+##  User Manual
+Step 1:

-1. Running the program will automatically download bip39.txt and rpc.txt, and then create 88.txt
+Run the program.
+It will automatically download bip39.txt and rpc.txt, and create 88.txt file.
+Step 2:

-When an ETH address with a balance greater than 0 is found, the ETH address, private key, and mnemonic words will be saved to 88.txt
+When an Ethereum address with a balance greater than 0 ETH is found, the Ethereum address, private key, and mnemonic will be saved to the 88.txt file.
+Step 3:

-RPC in rpc.txt can be added by oneself.
-The more RPC nodes there are, the smoother the software's queries will be, avoiding using a single RPC that exceeds the daily limit of RPC
+You can add more RPC nodes to the rpc.txt file.
+The more RPC nodes there are, the smoother the program will run and avoid hitting the daily limit of a single RPC node.

-##Reward the author

-BTC：37TvGkvgTjKAmHW6ziFJ13VCVHbxMePdoy

-ETH：0x042ce53c4e305c5ad5415fef5ef4b415a48d199d

-TRX：TZ355he1WXfiHwZGJKNCEvj4xygib87ayr
+##  Donate to the Author

+    BTC: 37TvGkvgTjKAmHW6ziFJ13VCVHbxMePdoy

+    ETH: 0x042ce53c4e305c5ad5415fef5ef4b415a48d199d

+    TRX: TZ355he1WXfiHwZGJKNCEvj4xygib87ayr

-##Author's GitHub
+##  Author's GitHub

 https://github.com/qskg8/ETH-Collider---brute-force-cracking

-##Telegram channel
+##  Telegram Channel

 https://t.me/btc88888eeth

-Disclaimers
+##  Disclaimer

-This software is provided as is without any warranty.
-Use at your own risk.
+This software is provided "as is" without any warranty.
+The use of this software is at your own risk.
-This software is only used for educational purposes.
-Do not use it to crack someone else's wallet without their permission.
+This software is for educational purposes only.
+Do not use it to crack someone else's wallet without permission.